1958 - 1964 DX Radio

 Here are a set of

-veries from one state, Texas, which were received and verified
+veries from another state, Texas, which were received and verified

 several megabytes of color PDF's of my 63 Texas veries, including